SoftRyzen-internship/spilno/README.md

 A button or link component.
 Can accept an SVG icon component as children.
-The `link` prop enables the link mode, the value of which will be used in the href tag from NextLink. `text` - the text that will be displayed in the button or link. `btnStyle` sets the style of the stylized button, has the following
+The `link` prop enables the link mode, the value of which will be used in the href tag from NextLink.
+Props `text` - the text that will be displayed in the button or link. `btnStyle` sets the style of the stylized button, has the following
 options: `primary`, `accent`, `submit`, `transparent`. `className` is a prop that can be used to pass styles that will override common button or link styles